ATX Festival Interview with Hart of Dixie Creator Leila Gerstein – Just two fangirls sitting in a bar| June 12, 2013 at 10:18 PM EST

 Hart of Dixie returns to The CW this Fall on Mondays at 8pm!
 Don’t miss it and be sure to come back here for all your Hart of Dixie news!

 Thanks to Leila Gerstein, ATX Television Festival and the InterContinental Stephen F Austin Hotel.

 | Hart of Dixie Season 3 –... »

 SHARE YOUR THOUGHTS!
 LEAVE A COMMENT NOW:Commenting Rules: Keep the conversation civil and on topic.
 If your comment does not add to the conversation or is insulting to others, it will be removed.
 Debate intelligently.
 No ALL-CAPS.

-One Response to “ATX Festival Interview with Hart of Dixie Creator Leila Gerstein – Just two fangirls sitting in a bar”
+2 Responses to “ATX Festival Interview with Hart of Dixie Creator Leila Gerstein – Just two fangirls sitting in a bar”